Types of scams

 Scammers often send NFTs disguised as vouchers or tickets for giveaways or lotteries.
 While NFTs themselves are not a threat, scammers may include links in the NFT description to suspicious websites or Telegram bots.
 The scam link or QR code can even be embedded in the image.

-❓ How do I get rid of scam NFTs?You can hide them in your wallet.
-Go to the 'Collections' section, select the NFT, and click the 'Report' button.
-We do not recommend returning the NFT to the sender, sending it to a burn address, or interacting with it in any way.
+You can hide them in your wallet.
+Go to the 'Collectibles' section, select the NFT, and click the 'Report Spam' button.
+We don’t recommend sending the NFT back to the sender or burning it by sending it to a null address.
 Simply hide it in your wallet.

 Fake Tokens